 |Previous College:||Eastern Mennonite '85|

-Dr. Roger Mast is in his 23rd season as head coach of men's soccer at his alma mater, Eastern Mennonite University.
+In 2014, Dr. Roger Mast entered his 24th season as head coach of men's soccer at his alma mater, Eastern Mennonite University.
 In 2012, EMU's all-time winningest coach earned his 200th career win with a 3-0 non-conference win over traditional power Maryville College.
 He has compiled an overall record of 202-187-35 and was honored as Old Dominion Athletic Conference Coach of the Year in 1996 and 1998 when the Royals won conference championships.
 His 1998 team reached the final 16 of the NCAA Division III Championship, helping Mast to earn Virginia State Coach of the Year honors from the Virginia Sports Information Directors.
 He was also honored as State Coach of the Year in 1999 by the Laura Mapp College Coaches.

 EMU's 2011 squad tied for the regular season ODAC title with a record of 7-2-1, also tying the program record for ODAC wins in a season.
 And for just the third time in program history, the Royals placed three players on the All-ODAC First Team.
 Then in 2012, defender Ryan Eshleman was named the ODAC/Farm Bureau Insurance Scholar-Athlete of the Year, as well as becoming the first Royal in program history to twice be named to the All-State First Team.